(You are here.)

-froze in the winter the expanding ice created "frost heaves" in the peat, make the surface soft and springy.
-Walking over it feels akin to walking on a lumpy mattress.
-The Wrights may have chosen it partly this reason – they hoped to soft ground would provide some protection from hard landings and crashes.
+froze in the winter the expanding ice created "frost heaves" in the peat, making the surface soft and springy.
+Walking over it felt akin to walking on a lumpy mattress.
+The Wrights may have chosen it partly for this reason – they hoped to soft ground would provide some protection from hard landings and crashes.
 Whatever the reason, it was